illixion/blog.illixion.com/content/posts/root-lg-webos-tv.md

 **Disclaimer:** Rooting your TV can be risky and may void your warranty or even brick the TV if you modify any system files.
 This guide is provided for educational purposes only, and the author is not responsible for any damage that may occur.

 Happy rooting, and enjoy exploring the new possibilities of your LG webOS TV!
+If you encounter any issues or errors, feel free to leave a comment.